yehudacohen/disagree-and-commit/website/DEMO_ROUNDS.md

 ### `showBanner`
 Set to `true` to show the orange "DEMO MODE" banner, `false` to hide it for presentations.

+### `showFinaleAnimation`
+Set to `true` to show the "Disagree and Commit" animation, `false` to skip directly to results.

+### `showPlayAudioButton`
+Set to `true` to show play audio buttons on messages, `false` to hide them for a cleaner UI.

+### `architectureDiagramUrl`
+Optional URL to a custom architecture diagram image to display at the end.
+If provided, this image will be shown instead of the generated Mermaid diagram.

 ## Timing

 - **Streaming delay**: 2 seconds (simulates typing)